ozanpali/basic-locomotion-dls-isaaclab/README.md

 ## Installation

-- If you want only to deploy a trained policy on your robot, go directly here.
+If you want only to deploy a trained policy on your robot, go directly [at the bottom of the readme](https://github.com/iit-DLSLab/basic-locomotion-dls-isaaclab/tree/main?tab=readme-ov-file#run-sim-to-sim-and-sim-to-real).

 1. Install Isaac Lab by following the [installation guide](https://github.com/isaac-sim/IsaacLab).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.